ThibautSoriano/ExcelToPdf/README.md

 # ExcelToPdf

-* To compile this project, you need to add external jar POI.
+### To compile this project, you need some things :

-Download the .zip by this following link :
+* You need to download POI :

 http://www.apache.org/dyn/closer.lua/poi/release/bin/poi-bin-3.14.zip